FinleyFraser/LawsforFS/Stapleton County Economy Injuction Act of 2024.md

 **SECTION 18:** The OEA shall be responsible for the administration, distribution, collection, tracking, and anything else necessary related to bonds, loans, and grants.

+---

+<h3>CHAPTER TWO</h3>
+Establishing financial policies; bonds, loans, ads and grants.

+---

+**SECTION 1:** The OEA can issue bonds to citizens of Firestone, the bond shall cost $10,000 FSD (unless amended by the EWC).

+**SECTION 2:** If a citizen buys a bond they shall get a coupon bi-weekly (unless amended by the EWC) for 3.97% (unless amended by the EWC).

+**SECTION 3:** Citizens shall hold bonds for 90 days (unless amended by the EWC).
+At the expiry of their bond, they shall be paid back the cost of their bond.

+**SECTION 4:** Citizens can prematurely sell their bond back to the OEA, bonds cannot be transferred or sold to other citizens.

+**SECTION 5:** Once a bond is purchased the data about it (how frequent the coupon is, the coupon %, the bond length and the bond price) can not change.

+**SECTION 6:** The OEA shall be permitted to administer grants to businesses with an in-game property in Stapleton County so long they meet the requirements set out by the EWC.
+**SECTION 7:** The EWC can amend, add to, or remove grant conditions.

+**SECTION 8:** The OEA shall give the EWC 48-hour notice before issuing a grant, the EWC can block a grant by a simple-majority vote.

+**SECTION 9:** Grants cannot be issued for more than $50,000 FSD (unless amended by the EWC).

+**SECTION 10:** The OEA shall be permitted to administer loans to businesses with a commerce license and Firestone citizens so long they meet the requirements set out by the EWC.

+**SECTION 11:** Loans shall be repaid with interest, the interest rate and payback frequency shall be set by the EWC.

+**SECTION 12:** The EWC can create, amend, and remove any additional financial policies for bonds, loans, and grants.

+**SECTION 13:** All grants, loans and bonds shall be public and include all pertinent details.